 • Personality disorder

-Anne Thornton-Patterson uses hypnotherapy and also works in conjunction with Lucinda Ellery, who offers a range of creative hair solutions while hair grows back naturally.
+I also work in conjunction with Lucinda Ellery, who offers a range of creative hair solutions whilst hair grows back naturally.